open-eid/SiVa/docs/siva3/interfaces.md

 ## Simplified health monitoring

-SiVa webapp provide a simple interface for external monitoring tools (to periodically check the generic service health status).
+SiVa webapps provide a simple interface for external monitoring tools (to periodically check the generic service health status).

 ### The request
 The simplified monitoring endpoint is accessible via HTTP GET at **/monitoring/heartbeat** url.